 Does this sound familiar?

 I barely slept at all in 1991.
 IRS was enforcing for 1984, despite the fact I’d paid the taxes in 1985.
 As IRS threats became constant I was lucky to sleep 3 hours in 24.
 Dalmane helped a little.
 As I got less sleep I had more pain, particularly in the bones of my legs and in my back.
 Severe pain made what little sleep I got intermittent.
-I felt IRS knew that it caused sleep deprivation.
-But I digress.
+I felt IRS knew it caused sleep deprivation.

 By 1997 I was hospitalized after a suicide attempt.
 Before my attempt I mailed 120 last letters identifying IRS as the cause of my suicide.
 In the ER a B12 test showed that I had “profound vitamin B12 deficiency.”